Fast Facts

 - 5:30 – Fulke Walwyn Kim Muir Challenge Cup Amateur Jockeys’ Handicap Chase (Class 2) – 3m 2f

 On top of this, the Friday also sees two more Grade 1 races, the Triumph Hurdle and the Albert Bartlett Novices’ Hurdle.
-There is also one Grade 2, the Mares’ Chase and one Grade 3 race, the County Hurdle.
-The Class 2 Hunters’ Chase follows the Gold Cup with the race list for the week is rounded off by another Class 2, the Martin Pipe Conditional Jockeys’ Hurdle.
+There is also one Grade 2, the Mares’ Chase and one Premier Handicap, the County Hurdle.
+The Class 2 Hunters’ Chase follows the Gold Cup with the race list for the week rounded off by another Class 2, the Martin Pipe Conditional Jockeys’ Handicap Hurdle.

 - 1:30 – JCB Triumph Hurdle (Grade 1) – 2m 1f